Yellow Ribbon Program

 The following steps are provided to determine the difference for one student:

-Example: The student enrolled in 12 credit hours during the Fall term and the institution charged the student $5,000 for tuition and $1,200 in fees.
-The Maximum Charge Per Credit Hour for the State = $250 and the Maximum Fees for a single term = $1,000:
+Example: The student enrolled in 12 credit hours during the Fall term and your institution charged the student $5,000 for tuition and $1,200 in fees.
+The Maximum Per Credit Hour for the State = $250 and Maximum Fees for a single term = $1,000:

-PLEASE NOTE: The amounts provided by the States on the corresponding table are preliminary and are not necessarily the amounts for academic year 2009-2010.
-Also, the amounts used in this example do not relate to any specific State.
+PLEASE NOTE: The amounts provided by the States on the corresponding table are not for the academic year 2009-2010.
+Also, the amounts used in the above examples do not relate to any specific State.